Online bill pay: What it is, how it works and why use it

 Financial institutions typically have many measures in place to protect digital fund transfers like online bill pay.
 These measures can include password-protected login and file encryption.

-The CFPB says online bill pay can also make it easier to stop unintended payments and verify a payment if a biller claims you didn’t pay.
-But it’s still a good idea to be cautious any time you give out your bank account information.
+Online bill pay can also make it easier to stop unintended payments and verify a payment if a biller claims you didn’t pay.
+But it’s still a good idea to be cautious anytime you give out your bank account information.

 And if you want to know how Capital One helps you protect your money, you can learn more about Capital One’s fraud and security features.